 - Can sit on a low potty chair or climb a step-stool to a potty seat attached to an adult toilet unassisted

 The most important indication that a child is ready to begin toilet learning is the desire to want to learn to use the toilet.
 If the desire isn’t present, then it is not time to begin because a child should never be pressured, urged, coaxed or bribed to use the toilet.

-Once you have determined that a child is ready, that’s when the real work begins!
+Once you have determined that a child is ready for potty training, that’s when the real work begins!
 To learn techniques and tips for creating a smooth transition from diaper to toilet, be sure to check out Toilet Learning on our website.